nuxtus/website/docs/using-nuxtus.md

 Regardless of the collection type, pages created by Nuxtus fetch Directus data in the Nuxt `setup` lifecycle hook using [nuxt-directus](https://nuxt-directus.netlify.app/) for Directus API interaction.

+> If you have the Directus API permissions set to public you can set `authDirectus` to false in `nuxt.config.ts`

 In this example we have created a `posts` collection in Directus:

 ```typescript